-President Joe Biden, in conjunction with the Consumer Financial Protection Bureau (CFPB). announced a crackdown on so-called junk fees — which are hidden in everything from hotel fees to airline fees, concert fees, cable fees and bank fees — and end up costing American consumers a lot of money.
+This past October, Biden, in conjunction with the Consumer Financial Protection Bureau (CFPB), announced progress on so-called “junk fees” which end up costing American consumers a lot of money.

-The administration said that these fees make up “tens of billions of dollars in revenue” in many industries.
-For example, in 2020, credit card late payment fees, made up an estimated $12 billion in revenue; bank overdraft and non-sufficient funds totaled $15.5 billion in 2019; hotel resort fees made up $2.93 billion in 2018; airline baggage and change fees made up $5.97 billion in 2021; and cable hidden fees made up $28 billion in 2019.
+These fees make up “tens of billions of dollars in revenue” in many industries.
+For example, in 2020, credit card late payment fees made up an estimated $12 billion in revenue; bank overdraft and non-sufficient funds totaled $15.5 billion in 2019; hotel resort fees made up $2.93 billion in 2018; airline baggage and change fees made up $5.97 billion in 2021; and cable hidden fees made up $28 billion in 2019.

 As for surprise depositor fees, which happen when a consumer deposits a check that bounces, banks sometimes charge a fee to the depositor, usually in the range of $10 to $19, the CFPB said in the release.
 “Charging a fee to the depositor penalizes the person who could not anticipate the check would bounce, while doing nothing to deter the originator from writing bad checks,” according to the release.